 Drawing from still life, human figure, and architecture, both out-of-doors and in the studio; drawing from life in various media.
 Open only to Architecture majors.
-Prerequisite(s): [(ARCH 109)] (0-4-2)

 Architecture Studio I

 Studio exercises to develop excellence in craftsmanship and visual sensitivity as a foundation for a basic architectural language.
 Problems of various lengths will deal with the technical skills of drawing and model-making materials and in both two and three dimensions.
 Using problems of both an abstract and an architectural character, this course will build verbal communication skills and model shop ability.
 Open only to Architecture majors.